CBS News Sunday Morning: Charles Kuralt era (1979–1994)

 On January 28, 1979, CBS launched Sunday Morning with Charles Kuralt as host.
 It was originally conceived to be a broadcast version of a Sunday newspaper magazine supplement, most typified by The New York Times Magazine.
 When the network introduced its new six-day-a-week morning show format on January 22, 1979, CBS News' weekday morning broadcasts were similarly branded as Monday Morning through Friday Morning respectively, and were produced on the same set.
 However, these broadcasts emphasized hard news as opposed to Sunday Mornings focus on feature stories.
 CBS News Sunday Morning was the first weekend morning network news program on American television; (Note: Today and Good Morning America would eventually launch their own Sunday editions, respectively, in 1987 and 1993.
 CBS News had produced In the News for its Saturday-morning cartoon lineup from 1971 to 1986, though it was produced as a two-minute interstitial "micro-series" intended for children and pre-teens.) at the time of its debut, the major broadcast networks usually aired public affairs, religious and children's programs on Sunday mornings (many of which were preempted by their affiliates for local and syndicated programming).
 The newsmagazine took over the 90-minute slot previously occupied by three long-running series: religious programs Lamp Unto My Feet and Look Up and Live, and arts anthology series Camera Three.

 Originally anchored by Bob Schieffer, Kuralt eventually took over the daily role, and was for a short time joined by Diane Sawyer as co-host.
 However, the weekday program's then-limited 7:00 a.m. to 8:00 a.m.
-EST air time (the long-running Captain Kangaroo was entrenched in the 8:00 a.m. hour) hampered its ability to compete with Today on NBC and Good Morning America on ABC, though it expanded to ninety minutes (from 7:30 a.m. to 9:00 a.m.
+EST air time (the long-running series Captain Kangaroo was entrenched in the 8:00 a.m. hour) hampered its ability to compete with Today on NBC and Good Morning America on ABC, though it expanded to ninety minutes (from 7:30 a.m. to 9:00 a.m.
 EST) in 1981 and was renamed simply Morning.

 In 1982, the weekday version was extended to two hours (7:00 a.m. to 9:00 a.m.) and reverted to its previous title as the CBS Morning News, adopting a different set and distinct graphics in the process; by March, Kuralt had been replaced by Bill Kurtis.
 Meanwhile, Kuralt continued hosting Sunday Morning until April 3, 1994, when he retired after fifteen years and was succeeded by Charles Osgood.